waynodiablo/Oystercard/pills/javascript_module_pattern.md

 console.log(EXCLAMATION_MARK_COUNT);
 ```

-## The module pattern in the browser
+## Using the module pattern in the browser

 The module pattern is basically just an IIFE.
 But it uses a bit of extra code to export (or expose, or make available to the outside, or show) functions and variables that are part of the public interface of the module.